 Long-term finance and lending to corporate entities are generally secured; revolving individual credit facilities are generally unsecured.
-In addition, to minimize the credit loss, the Bank will seek additional collateral from the counterparty as soon as impairment indicators are noticed for the relevant individual financing and advances.
+In addition, in order to minimize the credit loss, the Bank will seek additional collateral from the counterparty as soon as impairment indicators are noticed for the relevant individual financing and advances.

 Collateral held as security for financial assets other than loans and advances is determined by the nature of the instrument.
-Debt securities, treasury and other governmental securities are generally unsecured, except for the asset-backed securities and similar instruments, which are secured by portfolios of financial instruments.
+Debt securities, treasury and other governmental securities are generally unsecured, with the exception of asset-backed securities and similar instruments, which are secured by portfolios of financial instruments.